 - EC pills containing mifepristone

-- Copper intrauterine devices (IUDs) inserted up to five days after intercourse.
+- Copper intrauterine devices (Cu-IUDs) inserted up to five days after intercourse.

-Additionally, in settings where there are no EC products available, combined oral contraceptive pills containing both progestin and estrogen can be used as Emergency Contraception, termed the “Yuzpe” regimen.
+Additionally, in settings where there are no EC products available, combined oral contraceptive pills containing both progestin and estrogen can be used as emergency contraception (the “Yuzpe” regimen).

 EC can reduce the risk of pregnancy following an act of unprotected intercourse by between 75 and 99 percent, depending on the method used.
 Insertion of a copper IUD is the most effective EC method, followed by EC pills containing ulipristal acetate and mifepristone.
 Levonorgestrel-only EC pills reduce the risk of pregnancy by at least half and possibly by as much as 80 to 90 percent following an act of unprotected intercourse.